Table of Contents

 - Never run from a dog and scream.

-Here is what you need to do if a dog bites your child:
+Here are some recommendations on what to do if a dog bites your child:

-- Request proof of rabies vaccination from the dog’s owner and the owner’s name and contact information.
-Also, request the name and phone number of a veterinarian familiar with the dog’s vaccination records and history.
+- Request proof of rabies vaccination from the dog’s owner, along with the owner’s name and contact information.
+Additionally, request the name and phone number of a veterinarian familiar with the dog’s vaccination records and history.

 - Wash the wound with soap and water right away.

-- Call your pediatrician right away because the bite may necessitate antibiotics, tetanus, and rabies shots.
+- Call your pediatrician immediately, as the bite may require antibiotics, tetanus, and rabies shots.
 The doctor can also assist you in reporting the incident to the appropriate authorities.

 - If your child has been severely bitten, dial 9-1-1 or take them to an emergency room for treatment.